This post may contain affiliate or sponsored links. Please read our disclosure policy.

 So, same song, second verse.
 We called, we waited, they scheduled our boy to come back out a few days later.
 This time it’s a different problem.
 They thought they fixed it.
 Only for it to break.
 Again.
 That’s for the 3rd time, if you’re counting.

 In the end, we lost three rounds of food, and our technician, whom my kids got to know on a first-name basis (John), became a regular around our home.

 We learned some things from John.
 He had strong opinions about refrigerator brands and gave us some advice.

 Adulting Lesson #4: Do not buy a Samsung or LG fridge.

 John said he gets calls on those brands FAR more than any other brand.
-He even went as far as to say it’s probably a 20 to 1 ratio on the calls he gets on Samsung/LG fridges verses other brands.
-Again, this is more anecdotal and not statistically proven, but, if I’m going to take the advice on fridge brands, I’d prefer to get it from a technician rather than a sales person or online review.
+He even went as far as to say it’s probably a 20 to 1 ratio on the calls he gets on Samsung/LG fridges versus other brands.
+Again, this is more anecdotal and not statistically proven, but, if I’m going to take the advice on fridge brands, I’d prefer to get it from a technician rather than a salesperson or online review.
 Just sayin.

 He also advised to keep it simple if possible.
 The more bells and whistles that a fridge has, the more opportunities it has for something to break.

 In the end, we did end up getting a check for the purchase price of our fridge.
 I went to a LOCALLY owned store, and following the advice of my new technician buddy, purchased a very simple Whirlpool fridge.